Quick Answer

 • Battery rotation scheduled every 6–12 months

-Build Your DIY Faraday Cage This Weekend
+Build It This Weekend

 A DIY Faraday cage isn’t theoretical — it’s a practical preparedness tool you can build today with materials from a hardware store.
 Start with a galvanized trash can, line it with cardboard, seal the seams, test it at three frequencies, and fill it with the electronics that matter most.
-You’ll have meaningful EMP protection for electronics in under an hour for the cost of a pizza dinner.
+You’ll have meaningful EMP protection in under an hour for the cost of a pizza dinner.

 Build it.
 Test it.
 Trust what you’ve verified.
-That’s preparedness done right.

 Keep Reading